MathCognitionUCSF/ucsfneuroviz/README.md

 # ucsfneuroviz
-Tools for an interactive browser page to visualize MRI data and behavioral scores in various contexts..
+Tools for an interactive browser page to visualize MRI data and behavioral scores in various contexts.